 Active Management Robo-Advisors, the Next Digital Investment Wave

+Active investment advisors attempt to outperform the returns of a passively managed index fund investment approach.
 One of the most appealing features of the robo-advisor is the fact that you can get the benefits of professional financial management with lower fees than a traditional financial professional.
-Is the active management robo-advisor next?
+In contrast, a complaint of robo-advisors is that most offer only passively managed, index fund portfolios.
+But that isn’t true!

-What this active robo-advisor looks like depends on the platform you choose, and you should take a look at a few different options before choosing your digital advisor.
-Some active management strategies might help time the market as well as provide emotional support.
+What the active robo-advisor looks like depends on the platform you choose, and you should take a look at a few different options before choosing your digital advisor.
+Some active management strategies might help time the market as well as provide financial advisors..

 Overall, the goal of these actively managed robo-advisors is to beat the market.

-What Are the Benefits of Active Management Robo-Advisors?
+What Are the Benefits of an Active Investments Advisor?

 There are many benefits to robo-advisors in general, and they’re worth looking into before you make any decisions.